Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Substructures.md

 First, the **lexer** is usually coupled with the preprocessor, and the semantic analysis that's performed on the source code is detached into a separate subsystem, called the **Sema**.
 This builds an AST and does all kinds of semantic checking.

 #### Lexer and Preprocessor
+Due to the complexity of programming language standards and the scale of real- world source code, preprocessing becomes non-trivial